hluaces-ansible/ansible-ubuntu/README.md

 │   └── all/
 |       └── vault_vars.yml                # Common secrets used by all hosts
 │   └── all.yml                           # Common variables to all hosts
 ├── host_vars                             # Host vars directory
 ├── inventory                             # Inventory directory
 │   ├── default.ini -> dev.ini            # Default inventory to use
 │   ├── dev.ini                           # Dev inventory (vagrant)
 │   └── prod.ini                          # Production inventory (localhost)
 ├── playbooks                             # Playbook directory
 │   ├── files                             # Files used by the playbook
-│   ├── tasks                             # Extra tasks ran by the playbook │   │   ├── user                            # Unprivileged extra tasks
+│   ├── tasks                             # Extra tasks ran by the playbook │   │   ├── <host1>                       # Extra tasks for Host1
+│   │   │   ├── user                      # Unprivileged tasks for host1
-│   │   └── root                            # Privileged extra tasks
+│   │   │   └── root                      # Privileged taks for host1
+│   │   ├── <...>                         # Extra tasks for other hosts
+│   │   └── <hostN>                       # Extra tasks for other hosts
 │   ├── templates                         # Templates used by the playbook
 │   ├── 0_local_requirements.yaml         # Internal playbook.
 │   └── ubuntu-install.yml                # The main playbook to use
 ├── plugins                               # Plugin directory
 │   ├── action                            # Action plugins
 │   ├── callback                          # Callback plugins
 │   ├── connection                        # Connection plugins